 Executive Summary

 Working Group I (WGI) of the Intergovernmental Panel on Climate Change (IPCC) assesses the current evidence on the physical science of climate change, evaluating knowledge gained from observations, reanalyses, paleoclimate archives and climate model simulations, as well as physical, chemical and biological climate processes.
-This chapter sets the scene for the WGI assessment, placing it in the context of ongoing global and regional changes, international policy responses, the history of climate science and the evolution from previous IPCC assessments, including the Special Reports prepared as part of this Assessment Cycle.
-Key concepts and methods, relevant recent developments, and the modelling and scenario framework used in this assessment are presented.
+This chapter sets the scene for the WGI Assessment, placing it in the context of ongoing global and regional changes, international policy responses, the history of climate science and the evolution from previous IPCC assessments, including the Special Reports prepared as part of this Assessment Cycle.
+This chapter presents key concepts and methods, relevant recent developments, and the modelling and scenario framework used in this Assessment.

 Framing and Context of the WGI Report

 The WGI contribution to the IPCC Sixth Assessment Report (AR6) assesses new scientific evidence relevant for a world whose climate system is rapidly changing, overwhelmingly due to human influence.
 The five IPCC assessment cycles since 1990 have comprehensively and consistently laid out the rapidly accumulating evidence of a changing climate system, with the Fourth Assessment Report (AR4, 2007) being the first to conclude that warming of the climate system is unequivocal.
 Sustained changes have been documented in all major elements of the climate system, including the atmosphere, land, cryosphere, biosphere and ocean.
-Multiple lines of evidence indicate the unprecedented nature of recent large-scale climatic changes in context of all human history, and that they represent a millennial-scale commitment for the slow-responding elements of the climate system, resulting in continued worldwide loss of ice, increase in ocean heat content, sea level rise and deep ocean acidification. {1.2.1, 1.3, Box 1.2, Appendix 1.A}
+Multiple lines of evidence indicate the unprecedented nature of recent large-scale climatic changes in the context of all human history, and that these changes represent a millennial-scale commitment for the slow-responding elements of the climate system, resulting in continued worldwide loss of ice, increase in ocean heat content, sea level rise and deep ocean acidification. {1.2.1, 1.3, Box 1.2, Appendix 1.A}

 Since the IPCC Fifth Assessment Report (AR5), the international policy context of IPCC reports has changed.
 The UN Framework Convention on Climate Change (UNFCCC, 1992) has the overarching objective of preventing ‘dangerous anthropogenic interference with the climate system’.
 Responding to that objective, the Paris Agreement (2015) established the long-term goals of ‘holding the increase in global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels’ and of achieving ‘a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century’.
 Parties to the Agreement have submitted Nationally Determined Contributions (NDCs) indicating their planned mitigation and adaptation strategies.
-However, the NDCs submitted as of 2020 are insufficient to reduce greenhouse gas emission enough to be consistent with trajectories limiting global warming to well below 2°C above pre-industrial levels (high confidence). {1.1, 1.2}
+However, the NDCs submitted as of 2020 are insufficient to reduce greenhouse gas emissions enough to be consistent with trajectories limiting global warming to well below 2°C above pre-industrial levels (high confidence). {1.1, 1.2}

 This report provides information of potential relevance to the 2023 global stocktake.
-The 5-yearly stocktakes called for in the Paris Agreement will evaluate alignment among the Agreement’s long-term goals, its means of implementation and support, and evolving global efforts in climate change mitigation (efforts to limit climate change) and adaptation (efforts to adapt to changes that cannot be avoided).
-In this context, WGI assesses, among other topics, remaining cumulative carbon emission budgets for a range of global warming levels, effects of long-lived and short-lived climate forcers, projected changes in sea level and extreme events, and attribution to anthropogenic climate change. {Cross-Chapter Box 1.1}
+The five-yearly stocktakes called for in the Paris Agreement will evaluate alignment among the Agreement’s long-term goals, its means of implementation and support, and evolving global efforts in climate change mitigation (efforts to limit climate change) and adaptation (efforts to adapt to changes that cannot be avoided).
+In this context, WGI assesses, among other topics, remaining cumulative carbon emissions budgets for a range of global warming levels, effects of long-lived and short-lived climate forcers, projected changes in sea level and extreme events, and attribution to anthropogenic climate change. {Cross-Chapter Box 1.1}